-If you do not have a documented differing ability, remember that other support services are available to all students on campus including the Learning Center located in LB 214.
-For more information regarding accommodations, you may visit the Office of Academic Support Services in FA129 or contact them at 609.570.3422 or urbanb@mccc.edu.

-It will be the student's responsibility to arrange an accommodation.
+- If you do not have a documented differing ability, remember that other student resources are available to all students on campus including academic support through our Learning Center located in LB 214. - It will be the student's responsibility to arrange an accommodation.
 If you are a student with a disability or special need, please advise me within the first 2 weeks of the course so appropriate accommodations can be made.